4 effective self-directed learning strategies

 - Giving students meaningful, structured opportunities to interact with their peers—or other teachers—to receive and offer feedback.

-- Assisting students as they manage their time, which includes offering activities that allow for daily goal setting, reflection, and progress monitoring.
+- Encouraging students as they manage their time, which includes offering opportunities to participate in daily goal setting, reflection, and progress monitoring.

 Take a deeper dive into Brennan’s research here: